Loss of earning capacity in Denmark -- an actuarial perspective: Impact evaluation for prevention

 Both portfolio-level and more granular impact evaluations are valuable.
 A portfolio-level impact evaluation can reveal whether an initiative in force is cost effective, in the sense that the health promotion (measured as a reduction in disability benefit payout) exceeds the costs of administering the initiative.
 A more granular impact evaluation, on the other hand, could provide valuable feedback regarding the optimal design of the initiative and its primary target group.

-While prevention is a topical subject in insurance, there does not exist much actuarial literature dedicated to it.
-In~\citet{Gauchon.etal:2020b,Gauchon.etal:2021}, a ruin theoretic setup is considered, and the optimal amount to invest into prevention is studied with prescience about how changes in investment affect the rate of claim arrivals.
-To operationalize this theoretic contribution, a natural question is: \textit{How can one infer the effect of investments into prevention on the claim arrivals and the claim sizes?} Furthermore, since the same monetary amount could be invested in many different ways, further relevant question are: \textit{Which initiatives are most effective in reducing the risks?
+Among the few actuarial papers dedicated to prevention, we highlight~\citet{Gauchon.etal:2020a,Gauchon.etal:2020b,Gauchon.etal:2021}.
+In~\cite{Gauchon.etal:2020b,Gauchon.etal:2021}, a ruin theoretic setup is considered and the optimal amount to invest into prevention is studied with prescience about how changes in investment affect the rate of claim arrivals.
+To operationalize this theoretic contribution, a natural question is: \textit{How can one infer the effect of investments into prevention on the claim arrivals and the claims sizes?} Furthermore, since the same monetary amount could be invested in many different ways, further relevant question are: \textit{Which initiatives are most effective in reducing the risks?
 Are these effects heterogeneous across different groups of insured -- and in which sense?}

 In~\citet{Gauchon.etal:2020a} and to address the second and third question, it is proposed to cluster insured in terms of their consumption of different health services, for example psychiatry and radiology consultation, and then target prevention programs to high-risk individuals.
 This is a good starting point: if the risk is high, it may be easier to achieve a substantial risk reduction.
 However, this might not be a cost-effective solution.
 For example, insured at moderate risk could perhaps be relatively more receptive to the prevention initiative.
 There are clear parallels to the following classic case from sales: